salsina/vehicle-insurance-system--frontend/README.md

 My Profile: It displays the detailed personal information, contact details, the model, license plate, registration number, etc. of the car.

 Request Insurance Package: In order to request the insurance package, the user will need to put their vehicle information.
-The user can select their desired insurance package from the available options.
+Based on the user and their vehicle information, the user can select their desired insurance package from the recommended available package options.

 Claim Insurance: The User can select their preferable Claim Insurance in the Dashboard after the request and selection of their insurance package.